rustwasm/wasm-bindgen/guide/src/reference/cli.md

 When generating bundler-compatible code (see the section on [deployment]) this indicates that the bundled code is always intended to go into a browser so a few checks for Node.js can be elided.

+### `--no-auto-start`

+When generating web-compatible code, start executing start function on importing the file.